arvidjonasson/LeverageCalculator/README.md

 * `Parser`: Helper class to parse CSV files.

   - `parse_file(std::ifstream &file)`: Parse a CSV file and return closing price data.
-  - `parse_date(const std::string &date)`: Parse a date string and return a the date in a tuple.
+  - `parse_date(const std::string &date)`: Parse a date string and return the date in a tuple.

 * `main()`: Main function of the program.
 It sets risk-free rate and stock return data, computes leveraged return for different scenarios, and generates a plot using Gnuplot.